Top-rated movers to make your Columbus to Lancaster move easy

 - Lancaster is less walkable than Columbus with a score of 29 out of 100 vs Columbus’s 41 out of 100.

-- Lancaster has a bike-friendliness score 40 out of 100, which means it isn't as accessible to and safe for cyclists as Columbus, which has a score of 48 out of 100.
+- Lancaster has a bike-friendliness score of 40 out of 100, which means it isn’t as accessible or safe for cyclists as Columbus, which has a score of 48.

 - Lancaster’s crime rate is lower than Columbus with a score of 45.5 compared to Columbus’s 49.65.
 This means that Lancaster neighborhoods are safer than 45.5% of all U.S. neighborhoods, and Columbus neighborhoods are safer than 49.65%.